 In the case of two critical NWS forecast points in the Chehalis Basin, the Chehalis River gage near Centralia (CENW1) and the Skookumchuck River gage at Centralia (CTAW1), the current stage-discharge relationships were not derived by measurement.
-Rather, they were estimated decades ago using a hydraulic model (i.e. computer model) and never re-examined or updated.
+Rather, they were estimated using a hydraulic model (i.e. computer model) and updated within the last five years.